Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 Overwatering

-Corn plants are susceptible to root rot if they are overwatered.
-Signs include yellowing leaves and a mushy stem.
+Corn plants can develop root rot if they are overwatered.
+Things like yellowing leaves and a mushy stem are signs that’s what’s happening.

-- Allow the soil to dry out before watering again.
-Stick your finger about an inch into the soil to check moisture levels.
+- Let the soil dry out before you water your plant again.
+Stick your finger an inch in to the soil to check how moist it is.
 If it’s still damp wait a few days and check again.

 Underwatering

-If your plant is drooping and the soil is dry it’s likely underwatered.
+If your plant is drooping and the soil is dry thats a very clear sign it’s not getting enough water.

-- Water thoroughly, allowing excess water to drain out.
+- Water thoroughly and let the excess water drain out.
 Make sure the water reaches the roots by watering until you see water coming out of the drainage holes.

 - Try to have a regular watering schedule, typically once a week.
-Adjust based on the plant’s environment and needs.
+You’ll need to work out the right balance for your own corn plant based on what it needs and its environment.

 Find the Right Spot

-Corn plants thrive in bright, indirect light.
-Too much direct sunlight can scorch the leaves while too little light can cause yellowing.
+Corn plants like bright, indirect light.
+Too much direct sunlight will burn the leaves.
+Too little light and those leaves can turn yellow.

-- Place your plant near a window with filtered light.
-North or east-facing windows are usually ideal.
+- Put your corn plant near a window with filtered light.
+North or east facing windows are usually best.

-- Avoid direct afternoon sun.
+- Don’t let them get direct afternoon sun.
 If the only spot is in direct sunlight use a sheer curtain to diffuse the light.

 Supplement with Artificial Light

 - LED grow lights are a great option.
-They are energy-efficient and provide the spectrum of light that plants need.
+They are energy efficient and give your plants the spectrum of light they need.

-- Keep the light on for 12-14 hours a day.
-Place the grow light about 6-12 inches above the plant for best results.
+- Keep the light on for 12 to 14 hours a day.
+Put the grow light about 6 to 12 inches above the plant for the best results.

 Source: Reddit